Where do you fall on the scale of priorities in your life?

 You are so worth it.

-Can you post below and inspire, not only me, but every woman who reads this blog, with your Pleasure Revolutionary act of self-love?
+Can you post in the comments and inspire, not only me, but every woman who reads this post, with your Pleasure Revolutionary act of self-love?

 With so much love and pleasure,